How to Have a Spa Experience in Your Own Bathroom

 What is it about the sight of my bathroom door closing that makes my children cry, need a snack, see monsters and poop their pants, simultaneously.
 I can barely hear myself think most days, let alone carve out 10 minutes of quiet time for myself.

-Instead of being frustrated and saying “screw it” to my relaxation time, I’m making it work- Tim Gunn style.
-I’ve found several ways to drown out the madness, create a quiet retreat in my own bathroom, and enjoy the much-needed quiet time that I crave (even with my children screaming on the other side of the door).
+Instead of being frustrated and saying “screw it” to my relaxation time, I’m making it work- Tim Gunn style because as a mom, I know that my sanity depends on it.
+I’ve found several ways to drown out the madness, create a quiet, spa retreat in my own bathroom, and enjoy the much-needed quiet time that I crave (even with my children screaming on the other side of the door).

 So How Do I Make My Bathroom a Luxurious Spa Retreat?

-I use everything in my arsenal to create one with what I have.
+I use everything in my arsenal to create a DIY spa with what I have.
 And it all centers around the bubble bath….

 Now the best part of all, the fabulous goodies I add to my bath.
 Ever since I discovered Lush Cosmetics, I’m completely obsessed!
 I still have to try their bubble bars, but I’m hooked on their bath bombs!
 However, I don’t always have those on hand because I despise going to the mall and also paying shipping.
 So, if I don’t have one of those I’ll use some bubble bath or bath salts.
-You can get Epsom Salts for around $2/1lb. bag at Target, or a little cheaper on Amazon for a 3lb bag.
+You can get Epsom Salts for around $2.50/1lb. bag at Target.They frequently have a buy 3, get one free deal.
+They’re even a little cheaper if you spring for the 3lb. bag.
+You can also find them priced pretty reasonably on Amazon.
 Pour in 2 cups of salts and enjoy.
 Epsom salts also help ease sore muscles, bonus!

 In order to drown out the screams of my children, I’ve learned to leave the fan in the bathroom running.
 It’s just loud enough to muffle any noise I don’t want to disrupt my solitude.
 I may also put on some Lana Del Rey or Pandora if I’m feeling like my brain needs a distraction.
 If you’re into nature sounds, put some of those on.
 My favorite App for nature sounds/white noise is Relax Melodies.
 It allows you to choose from 50 different sounds and layer them on top of each other so that you can feel like you’re at the beach, during a thunder storm with an oscillating fan and a vacuum running, or whatever else floats your boat.